-- Can someone share how God might want to change the way you think about work? - What behaviors and customs of today's society have you adopted without realizing it? - If you are a member of a large corporation, what are some examples of how God can shape your mind and actions at work?
-What is appropriate and what is not appropriate? - How might the concepts in this lesson apply to your business and business relationships, both coworkers and customers? - How would you be different if you practiced active dependence on God?
-How would your decisions be different? - In the example above, Norm introduced praying before meetings; what are some other practical steps you can take at work to introduce God into your workday? - Can someone share an example of how God has spoken to you specifically about work.
+- Why does God want to change the way you think about work? - What behaviors and customs of today's society have you adopted without realizing it?
+How does this apply in business? - If you are a member of a large corporation, what are some examples of how God can shape your mind and actions at work?
+What is appropriate and what is not appropriate? - How does all this apply to our business and business relationships, both co-workers and customers? - How would we be different and how might our decisions be different if we practiced active dependence on God? - In the example above, Norm introduced praying before meetings; what are some other practical steps you can take at work to introduce God into your workday? - Give and example of how God has spoken to you specifically about work.